mkudija/mkudija.github.io/reading-notes/_md/2021-07-20-Witness to Hope.md

 *To See the Sun Rise*
 - Historic accomplishments of John Paul II's papacy (854):
 	1. Recast the papacy and returned it to its evangelical roots
-	2. Secured the legacy of [[Vatican II]], especially *Gaudium et Spes* 22 and 24 how Jesus reveals both God and the true meaning of human existence, and how meaning is found in self-giving
+	2. Secured the legacy of [[Vatican II]], especially *[[~Gaudium et Spes|Gaudium et spes]]* 22 and 24 how Jesus reveals both God and the true meaning of human existence, and how meaning is found in self-giving
 	3. Spoke truth to power and witnessed the collapse of communism
 	4. Reconfigured Catholic social doctrine, free societies are built upon a vibrant public moral culture and the dignity of the human person
 	5. Ecumenical work for Christian unity and with Judaism and other world religions